Digital Learning –

 Microlearning

-This is a digital learning format that involves delivering learning content in bite-sized nuggets that can be consumed on a need-basis.
-Microlearning content focuses on discussing one topic at a time.
-This way, the employees can consume the content at their convenience.
+Microlearning is a digital learning format that involves delivering information in bite-sized digestible learning modules where each module focuses on a single learning objective.
+This way, the employees can learn at their convenience.

 Mobile Learning

-Mobile phones are accessible and flexible, and L&D professionals can leverage the same to deliver training modules that can be accessed with ease, and from wherever they find it convenient.
+Mobile learning is accessible and flexible, and L&D professionals can leverage the same to deliver training modules that can be accessed with ease at any place, any time using any device.

 Gamification